blackswordsman7/KryptoNite/README.md

 # KryptoNite

-## Property Management System using Hyperledger Fabic
+## Property Management System using Hyperledger Fabric

 ### Idea at Glance: